Passport vs Travel Visa: What is the Difference?

-We hope that the distinction between a passport vs. travel visa is now clear.
+We hope the distinction between a passport and a travel visa is clear.
 The main difference is the issuing authority.
-You get a passport from the immigration department of your country whereas you obtain a visa from the country you want to visit.
+You get a passport from the immigration department of your country, whereas you obtain a visa from the country you want to visit.

 However, countries have different laws governing international visits.
-Some states require both the documents whereas others accept the passport only.
+Some states require both documents, whereas others accept the passport only.
 Others allow the movement of visitors from specified nations with neither a passport nor a visa.

-If you have any passport question, be sure to ask the pros.
+If you have any passport questions, be sure to ask the pros.